iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.2.0/report.md

 <img src="1_star_reviews_wordcloud.png" alt="ca.albertahealthservices.contacttracing 1 reviews"/>
 </p>

+> HELP Honestly the app doesn't work at all for me.
+I hit "upload data" and it doesn't send a pin.
+This app has been sub-par but I still have it downloaded.<br> :date: __2020-09-12 12:48:12__

 > First time code didn't work.
 Now stuck at that point.
 Should be option to resend a code.<br> :date: __2020-09-06 22:38:04__

 > Absolute garbage.
 It doesn't stay active on your phone.
 I have to restart my phone when I'm out and about several times so absolutely no point.
 Doesn't work.<br> :date: __2020-09-03 15:30:42__